 Spike protein is not the only issue

-As well as the specific immune response, bacterial and viral infections stimulate an innate immune response which kills anything foreign.
+As well as the specific immune response, Bacterial and viral infections stimulate an innate immune response which kills anything foreign.
 Crucial chemicals that mediate this response are type 1 interferons.
 This was acknowledged by the World Health Organisation (page 7) prior to the Emergency Use Authorisations of novel mRNA and viral-vector based vaccines.
-The innate immune response protects children from severe covid whilst both mutations in the genes that code for elements of the interferon signalling system and auto-immune antibodies that attack interferons have been linked to increased risk of severe-covid.
+The innate immune response protects children from severe covid whilst an increased risk of severe covid has been linked to both mutations in the genes that code for elements of the interferon signalling system and auto-immune antibodies that attack interferons.
 The key question to address is how interferons exert protective effects, and how it might be linked to severe covid, long covid and rare vaccine-related adverse events, if at all.

 How interferon activation can lead to clotting